rancher/fleet-docs/docs/ref-gitrepo.md

   #
   # serviceAccount: moreSecureAccountThanClusterAdmin

+  # DeleteNamespace specifies if the namespace created
+  # must be deleted after deleting the GitRepo.
+  # deleteNamespace: false

   # Target clusters to deploy to if running Fleet in a multi-cluster
   # style.
 Refer to the "Mapping to Downstream Clusters" docs for
   # more information.